 - To consistently monitor student progress using a variety of data: observations, progress reports, and test scores, the teacher will make adjustments to re-teach skills to support students’ learning.

-Welcome to Ogagna Academy School (OAS).
+Welcome to Ogagna Academy (OA).
 My name is Omot Olok Dang.
 I was born and raised in Gambella, Ethiopia and moved to the United States in 1993.
-After I acquired my high school, bachelor degree in Environment and sustainability studies, and master degree in public health (MPH), I decided to move back to my hometown, Gambella, to open OAS.
-I am currently the owner and founder of the OAS, located in Pignudo (Pinyudo) town in Gog district of Gambella, Ethiopia.
+After I acquired my high school, bachelor degree in Environment and sustainability studies, and master degree in public health (MPH), I decided to move back to my hometown, Gambella, to open OA.
+I am currently the owner and founder of the OA, located in Pignudo (Pinyudo) town in Gog district of Gambella, Ethiopia.

 What is behind the name?